dancal/as_proxyd/README.rst

 - Simple and intuitive API and data model
 - Proxy which translates http protocol to Aerospike protocol
-- A connection pool for Aeorpsike.
+- A connection pool for Aeropsike [ http://www.aerospike.com/ ].

 as_proxyd is licensed under the MIT license; see LICENSE in the source distribution for details.